-Every hospitality management major graduates with at least two career-related work experiences on their resume.
-The college provides dedicated internship directors, experienced faculty and a director of corporate engagement to help students get the most out of opportunities to work with companies like Marriott, Hyatt, Hilton, Disney, and the PGA.
+Every hospitality management major graduates with at least two career-related work experiences, or internships, on their resume.
+The first experience can be any job in the industry of your major and is typically completed during sophomore year.
+The second experience — generally completed during junior or senior year — involves taking on more responsibility in a managerial or supervisory position where student's gain leadership experience.
+The college provides dedicated internship directors, experienced faculty and corporate engagement resources to help students get the most out of opportunities to work with companies like Marriott, Hyatt, Hilton, Disney, and the PGA.

 Experiential learning enriches education and creates valuable opportunities to discover new passions and build relationships.
 Students gain hands-on experience working PGA Tournaments, planning and implementing real weddings and going behind the scenes at some of the world’s best hotels, restaurants and amusement parks.

-Our faculty teach from both academic and industry expertise and give students the opportunity to learn by doing.
-McCutchen House, the school’s student-run restaurant, serves the campus community and functions as a hospitality management laboratory.
+McCutchen House, the school’s student-run restaurant, serves the campus community and functions as a hospitality management laboratory where students learn to manage a full-service restaurant.
 New for 2019, the school is also building the 2,000 square-foot J. Willard and Alice S. Marriott Foundation Culinary Laboratory.

 To learn more about applying for the Bachelor of Science in Hospitality Management, visit our Apply page.